example42/psick/docs/tp.md

     fab tp.install:<app_name>

-Prerequesities for the magic to happen:
+Prerequisites for the magic to happen:

   - `Puppet 4` or later must be installed locally.
 To do it from the `control-repo:`